chharvey/counterpoint/docs/spec/notation.md

 2100.
 A general reference error not covered by one of the following cases.
 2101.
 The validator encountered a variable that was never declared.
 2102.
 The validator encountered a variable that was used before it was declared.
+2103.
+The validator encountered a symbol of the wrong kind.

 ### Assignment Errors (22xx)